Semhal22/alx-system_engineering-devops/0x07-networking_basics/README.md

 1. Which statement is correct for the TCP worker:
    - Have you received boxes x, y, z?
    - May I increase the rate at which I am sending you boxes?

+### 4. TCP and UDP ports
+1. Write a Bash script that displays listening ports:
+   - That only shows listening sockets
+   - That shows the PID and name of the program to which each socket belongs